grafana/explore-profiles/docs/sources/concepts/index.md

 ## Flame graphs

 A fundamental aspect of continuous profiling is the flame graph, a convenient way to visualize performance data.
-These graphs provide a clear, intuitive understanding of resource allocation and bottlenecks within the application.
+These graphs provide a clear, intuitive understanding of resource allocation and bottlenecks in the application.

 You can use a flame graph visualization if you need to: